Civic Events funding

 Contribution Agreement Process and Requirements

-The City will send a letter by email to each successful applicant with an offer of a Civic Events contribution and a draft contribution agreement that includes a description of the event the contribution is to be applied to and the terms and conditions of the contribution.
-Applicants shall notify the City within 5 business days of the date of the letter whether they wish to accept the contribution and enter into a contribution agreement.
-The City may withdraw the offer of contribution if the applicant does not accept the offer of contribution within 5 business days of the date of the letter.
+The City will send a letter by email to each successful applicant with a contribution offer and a draft contribution agreement outlining the terms and conditions of the contribution.
+Applicants must contact the City within five business days of the date of the letter to accept the contribution and enter into a contribution agreement.

 The contribution agreement includes a condition that the applicant (the “Recipient”) provide the City with a certificate of insurance indicating that the Recipient has in place appropriate commercial general liability insurance for the event described in the contribution agreement and the activities that will be part of the event, subject to a limit of between two and five million dollars ($2- 5,000,000.00), with the City of Ottawa named as an additional insured.

-Please note that if the organization is not incorporated, all at least three of the directors of the organization will be required to sign the Contribution Agreement and will be individually accountable, liable, and responsible for the activities of the organization and the event.
+Please note that if the organization is not incorporated, at least three of the directors of the organization will be required to sign the Contribution Agreement and will be individually accountable, liable, and responsible for the activities of the organization and the event.

 Reporting Requirement under the Contribution Agreement